-- NTS.36 A number of alternatives were considered during the development of the proposals, including alternative:
+- NTS.41 A number of alternatives were considered during the development of the proposals, including alternative:

 - Technologies

 - Site layouts

 - Building designs

-- Building materials
+- · Building materials

 - Drainage solutions

-- NTS.37 The alternative combustion solutions that were considered for the ERF are explained in Chapter 4 of the ES.
+- NTS.42 The alternative combustion solutions that were considered for the ERF are explained in Chapter 4 of the ES.
 The selected solution of a 'moving grate' incineration process is a leading technology with a proven track record for achieving compliance with high health, safety and environmental standards.

-- NTS.38 A review of alternative site layouts, building designs, materials and colours led to the selection of a design that meets the operational requirements of the technical processes, is practical in terms of vehicle circulation, reflects the local history of the site and reduces potential noise and visual impacts where possible.
+- NTS.43 A review of alternative site layouts, building designs, materials and colours led to the selection of a design that meets the operational requirements of the technical processes, is practical in terms of vehicle circulation, mitigates as far as possible visual and landscape impacts, reflects the local history of the site and reduces potential noise impacts.

-- NTS.39 The review of alternative drainage solutions led to the selection of lined, below ground cellular storage tanks and rainwater harvesting for dealing sustainably with surface water at the site.
-The measures selected will ensure that clean

-surface water is released gradually from the site and does not pose any flood risk.
+- NTS.44 The review of alternative drainage solutions led to the selection of lined, below ground cellular storage tanks and rainwater harvesting for dealing sustainably with surface water at the site.
+The measures selected will ensure that clean surface water is released gradually from the site and does not pose any flood risk.